2019 Grammy Awards: How to stream online or watch on TV

 "A dynamic artist with the rare combination of groundbreaking talent and passion for her craft, Alicia Keys is the perfect choice as host for our show," said Neil Portnow, president and CEO of the Recording Academy.
 "Throughout her exciting career, I have watched her become a powerful force within the music industry and beyond.
 As an artist who speaks to the power of music for good, a role model, and a spokesperson for change, we are thrilled to have her on board for what's sure to be an unforgettable Grammy Awards."

-Keys posted a video announcing the hosting gig to her YouTube channel.
+Keys announced that she'd be hosting the show in a video posted to her YouTube channel.
 The video shows her breaking the news to her family, including her husband Swizz Beatz, a Grammy winner in his own right, whom she appears to have awakened.

 "Congratulations," he said.
 "But you could have waited till I got dressed."